 One of the main advantages of starting a private limited company is limited liability.
 Limited liability means limited exposure to financial risk by investors of a company.
 Limited liability means the shareholders liability in the company is limited to the capital amount invested in the company.

 For example, if Sam invested Rs 100,000 to start a private limited company.
-Sam’s liability is the investment of Rs 100,000.
-In other words, the potential loss cannot be beyond Rs 100,000.
-Sam won’t be liable for any liability beyond this Rs 100,000.
+The liability is his investment of Rs 100,000.
+In other words, his can potential loss cannot be beyond Rs 100,000.
+He won’t be liable for any liability beyond this initial Rs 100,000.